inet-framework/inet-showcases/general/mobility/doc/index.rst

 .. <!-- What does the mobility visualizer do? -->

-The ``MobilityVisualizer`` module can display certain states of mobility
+The :ned:`MobilityVisualizer` module can display certain states of mobility
 modules:

 -  **Position** as a colored dot (useful when the mobility doesn't have